MJ Melendez Preview, Player Props: Royals vs. Red Sox

-On Saturday, MJ Melendez (.225 on-base percentage in past 10 games, 75 points below season-long percentage) and the Kansas City Royals face the Boston Red Sox, whose starting pitcher will be Tanner Houck.
-First pitch is at 7:10 PM ET.
+On Sunday, MJ Melendez (.472 slugging percentage in past 10 games, including one home run) and the Kansas City Royals play the Boston Red Sox, whose starting pitcher will be Chris Sale.
+First pitch is at 2:10 PM ET.

+In his last appearance, he reached base in all five of his plate appearances (3-for-3 with a double, a home run and two RBI) against the Red Sox.

 MJ Melendez Game Info & Props vs. the Red Sox